Search results for

 Sennheiser Momentum 4

-Apple users may want to check out the Apple AirPods Max
+Apple users want to use the AirPods Max

 The Apple AirPods Max and Apple AirPods Pro (2nd generation) together on a wooden slab.

-We know it’s not cheap, but the Apple AirPods Max is still an incredibly comfortable, stylish, and effective noise canceling headset.
-Impressively, Apple has produced soft mesh ear cups that airily conform to the shape around your ears while still isolating out high-pitched noise.
-That Apple continues to update its flagship headphones means that throughout its life so far, the AirPods Max has seen improvements to what started as already excellent ANC.
-That it sounds good and has spatial audio supports it as a candidate for flying.
+We know it’s not cheap, but the Apple AirPods Max is still an incredibly comfortable, stylish, and absurdly effective noise canceling headset.
+Apple has produced soft mesh ear cups that airily conform to the shape around your ears while isolating out high-pitched noise.

 Apple AirPods Max